Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-17-battles.md

 "How would you know?" he chuckled.
 "She's got a third as many legs as you're attracted to."

-"Oh, I can still be an...academic expert on the subject."
+"Oh, I can still be an... academic expert on the subject."
 Kirk said.
 "Speaking as an anthropologist."

 Julian grunted, and raised his mask to examine his handiwork.
 "Hey, four more of those and we'll be able to put the pressure door in."